myokoym/grnline.fs/README.md

 You can use pritty printing with adding `--pritty true` to command line arguments.

+#### Note

+If you enconter space contained path, you can get MS-DOS 8.3 style path with `dir /x` and use it such as `--db-path` arguments.

 ## Developing

 * Install Visual Studio 2013 or higher.
 (Including Express Edition)